Leave a Legacy for WQXR

 - You must receive an acknowledgement from WQXR or other charitable institution donated to for each rollover contribution with the specific language required by the IRS included, stipulating your intentions.

-We strongly recommend that you seek advice from your financial advisor prior to making an IRA Charitable Rollover donation, as personal circumstances may have a significant impact on whether such a contribution would be advantageous to you.
-In order to benefit from a 2015-eligible IRA contribution, plans to contact your IRA administrator as soon as possible as some administrators may place a deadline on requesting transfers.
+We strongly recommend that you seek advice from your financial advisers prior to making an IRA Charitable Rollover donation, as personal circumstances may have a significant impact on whether such a contribution would be advantageous to you.

 For more information, please contact Dina Vaz, Director of Legacy Giving, at (646) 829-4587 or email@example.com.